 PeptideDB

-Antifungal agent 38 is a cyclic disulfide with antifungal and anti-bacterial effect.
-Antifungal agent 38 can induce hyph
+antifungal compound/agent 38 is a cyclic disulfide with antifungal and anti-bacterial effect. antifungal compound/agent

 This product is for research use only, not for human use.
 We do not sell to patients.

-Antifungal agent 38 is a cyclic disulfide with antifungal and anti-bacterial effect.
-Antifungal agent 38 can induce hyphae contraction, destroy the integrity of the plasma membrane, and cause damage and leakage of cell contents.
+antifungal compound/agent 38 is a cyclic disulfide with antifungal and anti-bacterial effect. antifungal compound/agent 38 can induce hyphae contraction, destroy the integrity of the plasma membrane, and cause damage and leakage of cell contents.

 Physicochemical Properties